papostolopoulos/Scraper/README.md

  - (If present) provenance diversity summary can be appended by running the provenance script below first.

 Commit or publish this markdown weekly for historical baseline & anomaly reviews.
 Integrate with CI cron or GitHub Actions for automation.

+Publish to GitHub Pages (optional):
+- Manually trigger the workflow "Publish Weekly Summary" in Actions, or wait for the Monday 06:05 UTC schedule.
+- The workflow runs `scripts/run_weekly_report.py`, then publishes `snapshots/weekly_summary.md` to the `gh-pages` branch as `_site/index.md`.

 ### Web UI Progress Bar
 The static `index.html` uses the async job endpoints to show a dynamic progress bar: